enso-org/enso-archive/doc/design/engine/caching-and-evaluation.md

 (in this case `a`, and `b`).

-All intermediate results and inputs are considered as candidates, though as the cache design involves, the _selected_ candidates may be refined.
+All intermediate results and inputs are considered as candidates, though as the cache design evolves, the _selected_ candidates may be refined.
 Once the values for each candidate are stored, changes to the code will re-use these cached values as much as possible.